guisithos/microservice/README.md

 It is REST-compliant with basic CRUD operations - create, read, update and delete.

-Routing is based on regular expressions who are patterns that check and extract data from txt.
+Routing is based on regular expressions - patterns that check and extract data from txt.